-Netflix or Amazon Prime Instant Video: Which is the best video streaming service?
+Netflix or Amazon Video: Which is the best video streaming service?

-One point to get out there first of all is that both Netflix and Amazon Prime Instant Video offer free trials.
-Netflix gives you a free month while Amazon offers a trial month of its Prime membership, getting you free speedy postage from Amazon's retail side, access to an Kindle eBook lending library and the new Amazon Music Prime streaming service.
+One point to get out there first of all is that both Netflix and Amazon Video offer free trials.
+Netflix gives you a free month while Amazon offers a 30-day free trial of its Prime membership, getting you access to the online catalogue of films and TV shows, free speedy postage from Amazon's retail side, access to an Kindle eBook lending library, as well as the Amazon Music Prime streaming service.

 Anything we talk about here you can check out for yourself through those trials.

-Amazon Prime Instant Video isn't just a pure all-you-can-eat video streaming service either.
+Amazon Video isn't just a pure all-you-can-eat video streaming service either.
 There are also options to rent and buy titles, featuring some films and TV series that are a little bit newer than the core selection.
-This is the Instant Video, minus the "Prime" bit.
-Netflix is a pure subscription service, with no extra charges to pay even if you wanted to.
+Netflix, conversely, is a pure subscription service, with no extra charges to pay even if you wanted to.

 While discovering more movies and TV episodes at your fingertips sounds like a good thing, more often than not we hear complaints from Prime Instant Video customers saying they searched for something and found it, only to discover it's not included in their subscription.

 It's a strange matter of perception - Amazon actually gives you more choice than Netflix, but by mixing in standard rentals with 'free' content, it can feel like you're being fleeced in comparison to Netflix's more limited service.

 Most current Smart TV platforms support both these services, but if you're wondering about your own TV, it's best to check on its app store if there is one.